Asad-Ismail/Real_World_ML/Reinforcement_Learning/policygrad/actorcritic/README.md

 The agent then synchronizes its local model parameters with the updated global model parameters and continues the process.

 A3C has been shown to achieve better performance and faster convergence compared to other methods like Deep Q-Network (DQN) and vanilla A2C.
-However, it should be noted that more recent algorithms like Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) have demonstrated even better performance and stability in various tasks.
+However, it should be noted that more recent algorithms like Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) have demonstrated even better performance and stability in various tasks so we will not implement A3C